Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 ### Dashboard platform - Grafana

 Install the [self-managed installation](https://grafana.com/grafana/download?pg=get&plcmt=selfmanaged-box1-cta1) (Enterprise, just in case we want to host it on the cloud).

+By default, the super-user on Grafana is called `admin`, and has the password `admin`.
+You will probably want to change this, to make your set-up more secure.

 ---